wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     Based on the prior exercise, look at the FM-12 SYNOP message and predict how many output BUFR messages will be generated.
 Does the number match your expection, and if not, why not?

-??? warning "Click to reveal the answer"
+??? warning "Click to reveal answer"
     In order for a weather report to be converted to BUFR the basic metadata contained in the station list is required.
 Whilst the above example includes three weather reports two of the three stations reporting have not been registered in the wis2box.
 As a result, only one